nmdl-mizo/isdpainn/evaluation/README.md

 In the actual validation experiment, a vector of 256 lengths sampled at equal intervals from 288eV to 310eV was interpolated and used for training after integration with the structural data.
 The class `ck_edge_maker.dataset.CK`, which inherits from torch_geometric's InmemoryDataset, is available in the Python library [ck-edge-maker](https://github.com/nmdl-mizo/ck_edge_maker) on GitHub[5].

-## Model and training parameters

-Model and training parameters are described in "scripts/config-defaults.yaml".
+Default model and training parameters are described in "scripts/config-defaults.yaml".

+The trained weights, settings, and MSE for each of the random and scaffold splits and the Ablation experiment have been uploaded to zenodo.
+The raw files for the rotated benzene and the CASTEP results for the aromatic amino acids are uploaded to NOMAD.
+The files in zenodo and NOMAD can be downloaded by running evaluation/scripts/download.py.

 ## Scripts for training